How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo flatpak uninstall --system us.zoom.Zoom

-Uninstalling Zoom leaves behind your user configuration and cached data.
-To fully clean up after removal:
+Uninstalling Zoom leaves behind user configuration and cached data.
+To fully clean up after removal, delete the remaining directories.

-The following commands permanently delete your Zoom settings, meeting history, and any local recordings.
-Back up any important recordings before proceeding.
+The commands below permanently delete your Zoom settings, meeting history, and any local recordings stored in these directories.
+Back up important recordings before proceeding.
+This does not affect recordings saved to Zoom’s cloud storage.

 rm -rf ~/.zoom ~/.config/zoomus.conf ~/.config/zoom* ~/.cache/zoom*